softwaresaved/international-survey/analysis/introduction.md

 * Germany: Stephan Janosch and Martin Hammitzsch.
 * The Netherlands: Ben van Werkhoven and Tom Bakker.
 * South Africa: Anelda van der Walt.
-* The United States of America: Sandra Gesing and Daniel Katz
+* United States of America: Daniel S. Katz and Sandra Gesing

 ## Diffusion

-We reached a total of 1377 participants and after selecting only the participants from specifics countries, we analysed 841 responses.
+We reached a total of 1377 participants and after selecting only the participants from the specific country being surveyed, we analysed 841 responses.

 **Countries** |**Number of analysed responses**|**Link to analysis**|**Link to data**|
 :-----:|:-----:|:-----:|:-----:|:-----: